VKravchenk0/TG-chat-analysers/README.md

 4. Go to http://localhost:5000

 How to use:
-1. Export chat from telegram in json format with text only (without pictures/images)
+1. Using Telegram desctop, export telegram chat in json format with text only (without pictures/images).
-2. Go to the respective page (`/language` or `/most-active-members`)
+2. Go to the respective page (`/language` or `/most-active-members`).
-3. Fill the form if needed and pick a file from the previous step
+3. Fill the form if needed and pick a file from the previous step.
+Submit the form.
-4. Wait until the processing is over, and open the provided link
+4. Wait until the processing is over, and open the provided link.